Knowledge to Action Retreat

 For additional information about the Knowledge to Action Retreat, please e-mail ose@ithaca.edu, or call 607-274-3222.

-This retreat is a collaboration between the Center for Inclusion, Diversity, Equity, and Social Change (IDEAS) and the Office of Student Engagement (OSE).
+This retreat is a collaboration between the BIPOC Unity Center and the Office of Student Engagement.